zalando-stups/documentation/user-guide/access-control.rst

 .. image:: access-control/oauth2.png

-OAuth 2.0 is a security standard, that focuses on the delegation of permissions.
+`OAuth 2.0 is a security standard`_, that focuses on the delegation of permissions.
 With some conventions it can also provide authentication and authorization for you.
 To understand OAuth, you need to understand the 4 basic roles that take part in OAuth flows:

+.. _OAuth 2.0 is a security standard: http://oauth.net/2/

 Resource Owner
 --------------